Transfer Your Life: The only 1 blog post you need for weight loss

 You stop punishing your body, and start listening to her.

-You wake up one morning and realise: I trust myself now.
+You wake up one morning and realize: I trust myself now.

 And there is no weight loss goal in the world that compares to that feeling.